 - A crystal steam room.
 Treat.
 Yo.
 Self.

-You wouldn’t believe it looking at the luxurious beachfront Eden Roc, but the hotel was once part of the most acrimonious drama in Miami Beach.
+You wouldn’t believe it looking at the luxurious beachfront Eden Roc, but the hotel was once part of the most acrimonious drama in Miami Beach hotel history.
 Back in the 1950s, two real estate moguls who went into the hotel business together.
 Shortly after building the Fountainebleu, they had a falling out.
 One of them retained ownership of the Fountainebleu, while the other bought the property next door and built the Eden Roc as a competitor.

 The Fountainebleu owner was so infuriated by this that he built a 14-story “spite wall” on the border between the hotels to cast a shadow on the Eden Roc’s pool all afternoon.
 The wall had no windows except one in owner’s suite, placed so that he could look down at the Eden Roc and laugh like the evil genius he was.
 Mwa ha ha ha ha!